top of page

 What can I expect during session?

 Sessions are 60 minutes in length, unless otherwise specified.
 Each session focuses on what is most helpful & pressing for you in the moment, with an overarching focus on your overall goals for therapy.
-I will be looking for reoccurring patterns & connections between presenting challenges & their origin, to help you get to the bottom of issues & help you make lasting change.
+Your counsellor will be looking for reoccurring patterns & connections between presenting challenges & their origin, to help you get to the bottom of issues & help you make lasting change.
 Near the end of session, I usually take a few moments to reflect on our work together, plan for future sessions & discuss any behavior changes you may like to experiment with.

 How do couple session differ from individual sessions?